anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Easter

-A reading from Acts is included at every service between Easter Day and Pentecost, and it 'must be used as either the first or second reading'.
+A reading from Acts is included every Sunday between Easter Day and Pentecost, and on Ascension Day, and it 'must be used as either the first or second reading', even if there are ['only two readings'][Lectionary Rules].

 Gospel readings between Easter Day and Pentecost are exclusively from John's Gospel (continuing to Trinity Sunday in Years B and C), except on Easter 3 in Years A and B, on Ascension Day, and except for the alternative readings for Easter Day (which duplicate those for the Easter Vigil).
 Furthermore, on Easter 5, 6 and 7 (and on Pentecost in Years B and C, and Trinity in Year C), the readings are from the 'farewell discourse' (John 13-17).